marcelaUlicna/event-calendar/README.md

 ```

 #### Note
-In `server` folder there is an example of saving data to database.
+In `server` folder there is an example of saving data to database as well as javascript implementation of methods `moveAction`, `submitData` and `deleteData`.